 \begin{itemize} \item \textbf{Trap capacity:} Each trap has a fixed maximum ion count at any time \cite{murali2020architectingnoisyintermediatescaletrapped,PhysRevA.98.032318}. \item \textbf{Junction exclusivity:} Only one ion may occupy a junction at any time \cite{Burton_2023}. \item \textbf{Segment exclusivity:} Only one ion may occupy a shuttling segment at any time \cite{PhysRevLett.109.080501,PhysRevLett.109.080502}. \end{itemize}

-Once the QCCD graph is constructed, the routing algorithm processes the sequence in multiple passes, moving the primitive operations into the output schedule until none remain.
+Once the QCCD graph is constructed, the routing algorithm processes the sequence in multiple passes, sequencing the primitive operations into the output instruction stream until none remain.
 At the start and end of each pass, each trap is at most one ion below its capacity, and no junction nor segment contains an ion.
 These invariants ensure that the trap capacity constraint is met during execution.
 Each pass of the algorithm is described in Figure~\ref{fig:routing_algo}.